What is Bowel Cancer?

 What are the Treatment Options for Bowel Cancer?

-To diagnose bowel cancer, a procedure called an endoscopy will usually be carried out.
-This involves a small camera being inserted into the bowel in a thin tube.
+An endoscopy would usually be carried out to diagnose bowel cancer.
+This involves a small camera inserted into the bowel in a thin tube.
 CT scans may also be used.4

 To treat bowel cancer, usually, surgery is required to remove the tumour from the bowel.
-Chemotherapy and radiotherapy may also be used to remove the cancerous cells from your system.
+Chemotherapy and radiotherapy may also remove the cancerous cells from your system.
 Even once you are cancer-free, regular check-ups are needed to ensure cancer has not returned.4

 If you suspect you have bowel cancer or cancer of any kind, make an urgent appointment with your healthcare provider.
-The earlier cancer is caught, the easier it is to treat which makes early diagnosis extremely important.
+The earlier cancer is caught, the easier it is to treat, making early diagnosis extremely important.